Chronic Wasting Disease Information for Hunters

 - Stay up to date on the latest hunting regulations.

 Hunters can help reduce the spread of CWD to new areas of the province.
 Carcasses should be field dressed and deboned at the harvest location or, if dressing/deboning at another site, transported no more than 100 km.

 If a carcass must be transported farther, all carcass waste should be double-bagged and deposited at a permitted landfill.
 For more information, contact your local Ministry of Environment office.

-Further information for hunters on CWD can be found in the Hunters section of the CWD Alliance website.
-Videos are also available.
+Informational videos on CWD can be found on the CWD Alliance website.

 Read the Overview of Chronic Wasting Disease in Saskatchewan.